Boil Order Information

-Boil water orders or advisories are public announcements advising the public that they should boil their tap water for drinking and other human consumption uses like cooking, hand washing, brushing teeth, etc. Boil water orders are preventative measures issued to protect public health from waterborne infectious agents that could be or are known to be present in drinking water.
-Boil water orders are issued by the City of Edwardsville Public Works Department when believed residents should take precautionary measures with their tap water.
+Orders or advisories to boil water are public announcements advising the public that they should boil their tap water for drinking and other types of consumption like cooking, hand washing, brushing teeth, etc. Boil water orders are preventative measures issued to protect public health from waterborne infectious agents that could be or are known to be present in drinking water.
+Boil water orders are issued by the City of Edwardsville Public Works Department when it's believed residents should take precautionary measures with their tap water.

-When a boil order or advisory is issued the City of Edwardsville’s Public Works Department must take appropriate corrective action, continue to monitor its water supply, and notify customers when it has remedied the problem and the boil water order is lifted.
-Residents may find more information on the City website.
-For general information on boil water orders residents may also contact the City of Edwardsville Public Works Department Monday through Friday from 8 a.m. to 5 p.m. at 618-692-7535; for after hour calls please contact our 24 hour water hotline at 618-692-7503.
+When a boil order or advisory is issued, the City of Edwardsville’s Public Works Department must take appropriate corrective action, continue to monitor its water supply, and notify customers when it has remedied the problem and the boil water order is lifted.
+Residents can find more information under the "Boil Orders-Current" section of the City website.
+For general information, residents may also contact the Public Works Department on Monday through Friday from 8 a.m. to 4:30 p.m. at 618-692-7535; for after-hour inquiries, please check our 24-hour water hotline: 618-692-7503.

 - Drinking: No

 - Ice cubes: No

 - Washing fruit/vegetables: No

 - Preparing food: No

 - Watering grass or garden: Yes